metriport/metriport/packages/ihe-gateway/README.md

 Make sure to have the `.env` file initialized.
 See `.env.example` for more details.

+Note: `IHE_GW_FULL_BACKUP_LOCATION` should point to the folder where you want to store the full backup of the IHE Gateway.
+It's advised to store it on a different place as it contains sensitive information (SSL/Java keystore certificates).

 :warning: The commands below will overwrite the destination (either local config files or server configs).

 To pull configs and backup from the server: